LaiMo2020/InhabitU/README.md

  InhabitU enables the user in the “my habits” overview with an option to delete existing habits

-As a user I want to easily see which category my habits belong to, so that I can understand their purpose and focus-point

-Habits in the users overview “my habits” appear in different colors and show an icon, according to their category

-As a user I want to see in a simple diagram how many habits I actively follow in each category, so that I can keep track if I have a balance in my lifestyle

-Under “my profile” inhabitU provides the user with a diagram that visualizes how many singular habits he or she actively has in his or her list

 Color theme
 In order to make it easy for users to keep track on the three categories and linked habits the application design is based on a color-coding system, supported by icons that visualize each category.